Plan B Expat

 Step 3: Travel to Paraguay

-Plan for 3-5 business days minimum.
+Plan for 3 to 5 business days minimum.
 You must be physically present to submit your application.

 Step 4: Obtain local documents